conjurer-rich/fast-flow-flywheel/pages/how-it-works/3-reflect.md

 - Increase psychological safety in admitting when actions had unexpected results.
 - Reduce repeated mistakes by making invisible patterns visible and actionable.

+## Looking to spot signals, make a flow decision, and reflect on the outcome?

+Why not try a [Full Flywheel Rotation](/engagements/full-flywheel-rotation) workshop?

 ---

 [Next: Align](/how-it-works/4-align)